 Professional liability insurance: Also known as errors and omissions insurance (E&O), this policy covers the cost of client lawsuits over unsatisfactory work.
 Many states require that you hold professional liability coverage before you can submit your application for certain professional licenses.

 Complete Insureon’s easy online application today to get free quotes for general liability insurance coverage from top-rated U.S. companies.
-You can also speak with an agent about the types of coverage your business needs and any discount bundles for general liability and other insurance products.
+You can also speak with an agent about the types of coverage your business needs and if there are any discount bundles available for general liability and other business liability insurance.

 Once you find the right policy, you can usually begin coverage and get your certificate of insurance in less than 24 hours.